agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: RD doing other things is difficult to justify
+**Claim**: RD doing other things is difficult to justify.

-**re-write Claim**: Deworming the world has no clear evidence on GDP per capita
+**re-write Claim**: Deworming the world has no clear evidence on GDP per capita.

 **re-write Claim**: Deworming The World has no clear evidence on being the best way to increase GDP per capita.

-**re-write Claim**: Deworming the world does not improve long term income (let alone GDP per capita)
+**re-write Claim**: Deworming the world does not improve long term income (let alone GDP per capita).

 **Note**: If Deworming The World does not improve "long-term" income then, we can say that the author of the blog post "finds it difficult